Portuguese Way

 - San Simón Island: Located in the Vigo estuary, it was an important medieval religious center.

-Portuguese path history
+Portuguese way history

-The Portuguese road has its origin in the discovery of the remains of Santiago in the ninth century.
+The Portuguese way has its origin in the discovery of the remains of Santiago in the ninth century.
 Although in the Middle Ages it was not the busiest route, it acquired importance since the 12th century, being an axis for trade and cultural exchanges.

-The legend of the goozos de Bardos
+The legend of the “Galo de Barcelos"

 A famous legend tells that a Galician pilgrim, unfairly condemned to gallows in Barcelos, was saved by a rooster that he sang before his execution, demonstrating his innocence.
 This rooster is now a popular symbol of Portugal.